 - The video is a preferred format in the application, but could I send my application in the form of a written proposal instead?

 We understand that the video format may not be too comfortable for all applicants.
-If a written proposal is preferred, we would kindly ask you to stay within four A4 pages.
+If a written proposal is preferred, we would kindly ask you to stay within the aforementioned five A4 pages for the entire application.

 - How much flexibility is there in terms of carrying out the fellowship in Rotterdam, digitally, or in other locations?